 The data used for the category identification and journal recognition came mainly from the Web of Science (WoS) database, which is an online subscription based scientific citation indexing service that was originally established by the Institute for Scientific Information (ISI) and has been maintained by Clarivate Analytics since December, 2017 [1].
 This database has access to multiple databases that reference cross-disciplinary research, and therefore allows for an in-depth exploration of the specialized subfields within an academic or scientific discipline [4].
-The WoS platform connects the WoS Core Collection to regional citation indexes, patent data, specialized subject indexes, and an index of research data sets, and covers over 5,200 social science publications across 55 disciplines dating back to 1900 [2, 3].
+The WoS platform connects the WoS Core Collection to regional citation indexes, patent data, specialized subject indexes, and an index of research data sets, and contains more than 21,100 global peer-reviewed, high-quality academic journals (including open access journals) across 250 disciplines dating back to 1900 [2, 3].
 To increase the accuracy of the analyses, the WoS Core Collection Indexes were chosen for the data acquisition.
-The Web of Science Core Collection-Citation index has six main online databases: the Science Citation Index Expanded (SCI-Expanded); the Social Sciences Citation Index (SSCI); the Arts & Humanities Citation Index (A&HCI)[8]; the Emerging Sources Citation Index (ESCI); Conference Proceedings Citation Index Science (CPCI-S); and Conference Proceedings Citation Index-Social Science & Humanities (CPCI-SSH)[2, 3], as shown in Fig. 3.1.
+The Web of Science Core Collection-Citation index has six main online databases: the Science Citation Index Expanded (SCI-Expanded); the Social Sciences Citation Index (SSCI); the Arts & Humanities Citation Index (A&HCI) [8]; the Emerging Sources Citation Index (ESCI); Conference Proceedings Citation Index Science (CPCI-S); and Conference Proceedings Citation Index-Social Science & Humanities (CPCI-SSH) [2, 3], as shown in Fig. 3.1.